 Appropriate Vaccine Usage

-This is a measure of the percent of long-term care patients that received the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient well-being.
+This metric measures the percentage of long-term residents that were given the flu and pneumonia vaccines.
+Respiratory viruses can be very dangerous for seniors, making these types of vaccines critical to patient well-being.

 Residents Maintain Autonomy

-In Peterson Healthcare and Rehabilitation Hospital, 16.2% Percentage of Patients
+In Peterson Healthcare and Rehabilitation Hospital, 10.22% of Patients

 Ability to Keep Residents Mobile

-In Peterson Healthcare and Rehabilitation Hospital, 23.25% Percentage of Residents
+In Peterson Healthcare and Rehabilitation Hospital, 9.98% of Residents

-This tells you the percentage of patients who retained mobility levels over time.
-Retaining mobility is usually a good sign for residents' health.
+This tells you the percentage of patients that remained mobile levels over time.
+Retaining mobility can be a good sign for residents' health.

 Hospitalizations